 And while I’m not extremely sensitive to sugar like some of my friends, I’d rather limit my intake of it when I can… and save sugar for things that count.
 (Ha!)
-Like cookies.
-And cake.
-And brownies.
+Like cookies and cake and brownies.

-Last summer, I got the hairbrained idea that naturally sweetened lemonade might be something to look into.
+Last summer, I got the idea that naturally sweetened lemonade might be something to look into.
 I made my Mint Lemonade this way, and it was quite tasty.

 This summer, I’ve stepped up my game with this Honey Lemonade.